JonasPerolini/PX4-Autopilot/docs/en/flight_modes/route_safe_point_return.md

 ### 3.4 Landing behavior

+All final SRP landings now run through the same `MissionBase::handleLanding()` pipeline used by the other mission-based RTL modes.
+That preserves the legacy landing subtleties instead of publishing a bare landing item directly.

-For a selected safe point, PX4 injects a final landing item:
+For a selected safe point, PX4 still injects a synthetic final landing item with:

 - `NAV_CMD_LAND` or `NAV_CMD_VTOL_LAND`,
 - `land_precision = 2`,
 - `autocontinue = false`.

-For mission-endpoint fallback:
+That landing then inherits the normal mission landing helpers:

+- rotary-wing landings insert a move-to-land waypoint first when the vehicle is still laterally displaced,
+- VTOL landings can insert a fixed-wing move-to-land leg, command the VTOL back-transition, and only then descend in MC,
-- mission land continues toward the mission landing endpoint,
+- mission-land fallback preserves the mission landing item itself, including any mission precision-landing setting,
-- mission takeoff fallback lands at the takeoff location using ground-level altitude, not the takeoff waypoint altitude, when the route is flown in reverse.
+- mission-takeoff fallback still lands at the takeoff location using ground-level altitude, not the takeoff waypoint altitude, when the route is flown in reverse.

 ## 4. Failure Handling and Current Limitations